f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab5.rst

-Step 5: Modify the security policy to add the correct Service Chains
+Modify the security policy to add the correct Service Chains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  You should now be in the main **Configuration** section of the